MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/unix-linux-sudoers-configuration.md

 ## Troubleshooting

-### Sudo log
+### Sudo error log

-One of the best ways to troubleshoot authentication failures, related to sudoers configuration, can be to inspect the sudo log on the agent host.
+One of the best ways to troubleshoot authentication failures related to sudoers configurations can be to inspect the sudo log on the agent host.

 - For RedHat based operating systems, the default log location is `/var/log/secure`.
 - For Debian based operating systems, the default log location is `/var/log/auth.log`.

-Check the `/etc/sudoers` file for the `logfile` parameter to see where the log is currently being written to, if using a different operating system or a customized log location.
+Check the `/etc/sudoers` file for the `logfile` parameter to see where the log is currently being written to if using a different operating system or customized log location.

 ### Password prompts and timeouts